Piloting a Rented Boat Through the Canals of France

 Keeping proper tension on the lines in the canal lock.

-Larry takes up slack as my dad prepares to throw me his line
+Larry is taking up slack as my dad prepares to throw his line to me.

 Loop the line around the bollard and the person handing it will take in or let out line as needed to keep the boat stationary while the lock cycles.